soulhunter32/minesweeper-API/docs/README.md

 * Ability to flag a cell based on X and Y coordinates and a type.
 The flag type can be `RED_FLAG` or `QUESTION_MARK`
 * Time tracking, each game has a start, end and elapsed time set once the game has finished (win/lost game)
-##### The game difficulty level can be also configured, but it's not available for user access
+* Game difficulty level can be also configured, but it's not available for user access

 ## Installation
 * Clone the repository: